ig3/srf/README.md

 its interval is set to some non-zero value: the time, in seconds, until the card is due to be seen again.

-New cards are allowed when the estimate of total time to complete all due reviews is less than the value of studyTimeNewCardLimit (currently hard-coded in server.js as one hour (60\*60)).
+New cards are presented when:

+ * There were no cards due more than 1 day ago (overdue) at start of day
+ * Study time, past 24 hours, is less than studyTimeLimit
+ * Estimated study time, next 24 hours, is less than studyTimeLimit
+ * Estimated 5 day average study time is less than studyTimeLimit
-While new cards are allowed, a new card will be presented if it is more than 5 minutes since the last new card was presented or there are no cards currently due for review.
+ * There are no due cards or it is more than 5 minutes since last new card
+ * There is a new card available

-Total time to view all cards due by end of day is estimated.
-This is based on actual study time, the number of cards due and historic time per card per day, averaged over the past 10 days.
-The product of cards due and average time per card is added to the actual time already spent to estimate the time it would take to complete study of all due cards.
-This takes into account that some cards are viewed more than once in a day.
-It's only an
+Estimates of future study time are based on number of cards due and average time per card, per day, over the past 10 days.
-estimate: not terribly accurate.
-But it is only a basis for limiting new cards, to avoid overload.
-It doesn't have to be very accurate.

-The objective is to keep study time close to 1 hour per day by adding new cards if it would be less and blocking new cards if it would be more.
-It is always possible to review all due cards.
-There is no limit on cards viewed
+The objective is to keep daily study time close to studyTimeLimit by regulating the presentation of new cards.
+There is no limit on review of due cards.
+Only new cards are limited.

-- only on new cards.
+In the event of a significant backlog of due cards (e.g. after not studying for several days), no new cards will be presented until the backlog is cleared.

+In the event of an upcoming surge of due cards, no new cards will be presented, even if current study time is low.

 ## Templates